BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 ### Partial Fourier transform matrix: Rudelson-Vershinin lemma

+A similar result was proven by Mark Rudelson and Roman Vershinin for partial Fourier transform matrices.

 TODO: mention $\log^5$ convergence

 ## Theorem 2 (robust recovery of a sparse subset of the largest vector coordinates, even if the vector is not sparse)